-- 3.21 The food and drink supplied, produced and sold within the Borough is sampled to assess its safety and quality.
+- 3.23 The food and drink supplied, produced and sold within the Borough is sampled to assess its safety and quality.
 The Service carries out this responsibility in accordance with a planned sampling programme and where necessary, in response to food complaints/investigations.
 The Service also participates in regional, national and European sampling programmes.
-Further details can be found in the Food Sampling Policy for 2012/2013. - 3.22 Samples are analysed by the HPA Food, Water and Environmental Microbiology Network (Preston Laboratory) for microbiological content and the Public Analyst Laboratory in Preston for chemical and/or other content. - 3.23 Additional sampling is required for the cockle and mussel production beds, which are located in the Ribble to the North of the Borough.
+Further details can be found in the Council's Food Sampling Policy for 2013/2014. - 3.24 Samples are analysed by the Public Health England Food, Water and Environmental Microbiology Network (Preston Laboratory) for microbiological content and the Public Analyst Laboratory in Preston for chemical and/or other content. - 3.25 Additional sampling is required for the cockle and mussel production beds, which are located in the Ribble to the North of the Borough.
 Routine microbiological and algal toxin samples are taken and monitored through the Centre for Environment and Aquamarine Culture and Science (CEFAS).
 The beds are officially classified according to the quality and safety standards for potential harvesting.
-The national classification Scheme ensures shellfish used for food is fit for human consumption. - 3.24 There are a small number of private water supplies monitored by the Service.
+The national classification Scheme ensures shellfish used for food is fit for human consumption. - 3.26 There are a small number of private water supplies monitored by the Service.
 These are routinely sampled and any complaints are investigated.
 The Service is working to ensure it complies with the Private Water Supplies Regulations 2009, which requires full compliance by 2015.